jinhduong/highlighter-basic/README.md

 >- `Shift + N`: move to next red point position.
 >- `Ctrl + Shift + F`: create the highlight file(.json).
 >- `Ctrl Shift + L`: clear the highlight data for this page.
->- `Import data`: Open extension popup, paste the json string and then click "generate button".
+>- `Import data`: Open extension popup, paste the json string and then click `Import` button.
 >- `Red point`: Right-click, choose "Make red point" and then type description.

 >- `NOTICE` : If you created the highlight with null description then it will become to italic highlight.